The Personal Statement: The Holy Grail of College Admissions

 And no, it wasn’t a sob, pitiful story about how affected she was by meeting a homeless man, and how it inspired her to help her community.
 But it was most certainly one of the top essays on community service submitted to the college admissions application cycle last year.
 After all, she landed a spot at both Yale and Princeton with only 3 AP scores on her application record.

-There’s so many ways to write a college application essay – from the highly creative essays that really showcase a candidate’s lively personality to the intellectual curiosity essay that demonstrates an applicant’s voracious consumption of knowledge, to essays about travel, culture, or a personal influence.
+There’s so many ways to write a college application essay – from the highly creative essays that really showcase a candidate’s lively personality to the intellectual curiosity essay that demonstrates an applicant’s voracious consumption of knowledge, to essays about travel, culture, or personal influence.

 view of a female student writing an essay